top of page

 A Merchandized Jesus?

-The unmitigated audacity of anyone tampering with the Divine Son of God and rewriting His emotions before the Cross must be expelled from the Temple as surely as the moneychangers who were merchandizing the gospel.
-I do not see that The Chosen is any different, and Google reports that Dallas Jenkins' salary "has increased significantly as the show gained popularity, reaching $1.1 million in 2022, though this is considered relatively modest by Hollywood standards for someone in his position."
-Well, when was the last time God's Word compared the profits of Christians with the profits of the world?
-I thought we were supposed to be different.
-But the more "different" than the Bible our Jesus becomes, the more like the world we become.
-The Chosen's Jesus is indeed, to quote Jenkins, a show that is rapidly making us "get used to different."
-But the writer to the Hebrews reminds us that Jesus Christ is the "same yesterday, and today, and for ever" (Hebrews 13:8).
+Anyone tampering with the Divine Son of God in rewriting His emotions before the Cross must be expelled from the Temple as surely as the moneychangers who merchandized the gospel.
+I do not see that The Chosen is any different.
+Why?
+First of all, the intention to "make something relatable" almost always stems from a profit motive.
+Quite obviously, things that are "relatable" sell.
+Dallas Jenkins is proof positive of this.
+Google reports that Jenkins' salary "has increased significantly as the show gained popularity, reaching $1.1 million in 2022, though this is considered relatively modest by Hollywood standards for someone in his position."
+Do we need to point out that God's Word never compares the profits of Christians with the profits of the world?

 Comments